 Treatments for PAD

-However, as with any stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack and stroke, or even an amputation.
+However, even with a stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack and stroke.
 Your healthcare professional may prescribe medicines to help reduce your risk for blood clots.
-Although many people with PAD take a daily aspirin, it may not be enough to reduce blood clot risk.
+Although many people with PAD take only a daily aspirin, it may not be enough to reduce the risk of heart attack or stroke.

 Why Aspirin Alone May Not Be Enough